← Back to Blog

 docker image inspect myapp:1.0

-docker history myapp:1.0 # see layer sizes and commands
+docker history myapp:1.0 # see each layer: size, command, timestamp

 docker tag myapp:1.0 registry.example.com/myapp:1.0